Rabies

 Transmission

 Rabies is transmitted through the bodily fluids of infected animals.
-The virus, which is spread through bites, scratches, or a contact with infected bodily fluids, must enter the body through broken skin or pass through a mucous membrane (e.g., eyes, nose, mouth).
+It is transmitted through a bite, a scratch, or contact of infected secretions with an existing wound or a mucous membrane (e.g., eyes, nose, mouth).

 Symptoms